 If we maintain that ethics is rationally good or deplorable, it is vested in reason to go on a quest of understanding the good and lamentable nature of human thought.
 Consequently, the viewpoint of divine command will not be communicable.
 In the meantime, those who study ethics as a secular discipline consider the human mind to be adequate for the procurement of ethical injunctive authorizations.
-Now, given these considerations, the question can be raised as to whether one can verbalize religious ethics in a general perspective and Islamic ethics in a particular context?
+Now, given these considerations, the question can be raised as to whether one can verbalize religious ethics from a general perspective and Islamic ethics in a particular context?
 In such a case, what prompts us to designate a practice as being derived from Islamic ethics?
 And what is the distinction between Islamic ethics with a Shia approach and secular ethics?

-Applied ethics in the West is based on a substratum that is evaluated and accepted as a secular perspective.
+Applied ethics in the West is based on some foundations that are evaluated and accepted by a secular perspective.
 What is certain is that the Islamic approach to ethics in virtual space will have many commonalities with the mundane secular ethics in virtual space.
 However, what are the differences between the two ethics—as pointed out earlier—that can show us the special feature of an Islamic approach to ethics in virtual space?

-In many ethical philosophical types of research, investigations have been conducted into the cognition of religion and ethics, but no comprehensive approach covering all dimensions has been presented.
+In many ethical philosophical types of research, investigations have been conducted into the relation between religion and ethics, but no comprehensive approach covering all dimensions has been presented.
 In this paper, the major elements distinguishing Islamic and secular ethics will be presented.
-Predicated on subsisting notions regarding the cognition of religion and ethics, this distinguishing line will be the special feature of an Islamic approach to ethics in virtual space (from a Shia perspective).
-Some of these distinguishing categories appraise an Islamic approach and some others assess it.
+Predicated on special beliefs about the relation between religion and ethics, this distinguishing line will be the special feature of an Islamic approach to ethics in virtual space (from a Shia perspective).
+Therefore, to present codes of ethics in our society, special characteristics of Islamic ethics must be noticed so that it may be called Islami ethics.

 To present a code of ethics in virtual space in our society, these categories should be enforced so that one can verbalize an Islamic approach to ethics in virtual space.
-In this paper, endeavors have been made to show the main elements of an Islamic approach that are considered in compiling the ethical codes documents, not to mention the points highlighted in composing the above-cited ethical codes documents.
+In this paper, endeavors have been made to show the main elements of an Islamic approach to ethics that will be considered in compiling the Islamic perspective about virtual codes of ethics,.
 It is hoped that in this way, one can provide ethical codes predicated on an Islamic approach in virtual space that have both prevalent elements of ethical codes and value-oriented elements from an Islamic perspective.

-Categories for an Islamic Approach to Ethics in Virtual Space
+Some Dimensions for an Islamic Approach to Ethics in Virtual Space

-Sustentative and Content Categories
+Sustentative and Content Dimensions

-1-The importance of both a good moral agent and good moral action in moral action and value-oriented priority to moral agent.
+1-The importance of both goodness of intent of the moral agent and goodness of action and priority of intent of moral agent.

 In secular applied ethics, what counts is the practical result or evaluation, predicated on the positive or negative result of the action.
-Despite obligation-oriented philosophies of ethics, the order governing technological ethics (in general terms and ethics of virtual space in particular) is influenced by the results derived from moral behavior and the evaluation of the good or evil nature of an action, predicated on practical criteria and convivial and individual gains and losses.
+Despite obligation-oriented philosophies of ethics, the order governing technological ethics (in general terms and ethics of virtual space in particular) is influenced by the results derived from moral behavior and the evaluation of the goodness or badness of of an action, predicated on practical criteria and social and individual gains and losses.